nakamura-to/nue/README.md

 > Arguments

 * `worker`: Required.
 Function.
-A function to process an each value.
+A function to process each value.
 * `arg`: Optional.
 Object.
-An each value passed from the returned function.
+Each value passed from a previous task.

 > Context

 `this` context of the `worker` has following properties.

-* `data`: Object.
-An object shared in control-flow.
 * `next`: Function.
 A function to process next value.
-* `callback`: Function.
-This is same with `next` except the first parameter is an error object.
+* `async`: Function.
+A function to accept parameters for a next task and return a callback, which process next value.
 * `end`: Function.
-A function to execute the last task to end the control-flow.
+A function to execute a last task to end a control-flow.
 The first parameter is an error object.
 * `isFirst`: Boolean.
-Indicate whether the first process or not.
+Indicate whether the worker is handling the first value or not.
 * `isLast`: Boolean.
-Indicate whether the last process or not.
+Indicate whether the worker is handling the last value or not.
 * `index`: Number.
-A process index.
+An index of value.

 > Example